-External invigilators will be used for exam supervision.
+Externally appointed staff will be used for exam invigilation.
 As part of the contingency plan, support staff may also be required to invigilate as a last resort.

 The recruitment of invigilators is the responsibility of the Exams and Data Manager.
 The role of the invigilator has been standardised and Job Evaluated within TCAT.
 The Exams and Data Manager will be required to undertake Safer Recruitment Training.